How to Add a User to Sudoers in Ubuntu [Step-by-Step]

 groups cherry

-From the output, you can see that the user belongs to two groups:cherry group which is the primary group, and users, the supplementary group.
+From the output, you can see that the user belongs to two groups: cherry group, which is the primary group, and users, the supplementary group.

-Step 2: Add a regular user to the sudo group /sudoers file
+#Step 2: Add a regular user to the sudo group /sudoers file

-So far, you have created a regular login user called cherry.
-However, the user is only limited to standard tasks on the system.
-If you run a privileged task with the sudo command, you will be notified that the user is not in the sudoers file, and the command will not be executed.
+If you log in to the user and run a privileged task with the sudo command, you will be notified that the user is not in the sudoers file, and the command will not be executed.

 To run privileged tasks on the system, you need to add the user to the sudo group.
 The sudoers file already has a sudo group entry that specifies permissions for users that belong to the group.
-Thus the recommended approach is to add the regular user to the sudo group and leave the sudoers file intact.

 There are two main ways of adding a user to the sudo group.
 You can use the usermod or adduser commands.
 Let's take a look at each of these.